algolia/instantsearch/docs/src/getting-started/using-components.md

 });
 ```

-The line `Vue.use(InstantSearch);` registers all components at once and make them available
+The line `Vue.use(InstantSearch);` registers all components at once and makes them available
 in templates.

 **Info:** When using the [standalone build](getting-started/installing.html#using-a-tag), all components are automatically imported.